tapjs/tapjs/src/docs/content/coverage.md

 the tests", verifying that the tests are in fact testing the code.
-Nothing is perfect, and it is of course possible to write bad tests with full code coverage, but _lacking_ test coverage virtually gaurantees that tests are inadequate.
+Nothing is perfect, and it is of course possible to write bad tests with full code coverage, but _lacking_ test coverage virtually guarantees that tests are inadequate.

 As the saying goes, seatbelts don't make you immortal, but they're still a good idea.